stv0g/transwhat/README.md

 Manual compile latest version from https://github.com/hanzz/libtransport.

-## Contribute
+## Contributors

 Pull requests, bug reports etc. are welcome.
 Help us to provide a open implementation of the WhatsApp protocol.

+The following persons have contributed major parts of this code:

+  - **Steffen Vogel** (@stv0g): Idea and initial implementation based on Yowsup 1
+  - **Mohammed Yaseen Mowzer** (@moyamo): Port to Yowsup 2

 ## Documentation